klayu/hb_dialpine/content/english/pages/privacy-policy.md

 If you do not agree to our use of your personal data in line with this policy, please do not use the DialPine Services.

-**Scope of this Privacy Policy**

-Please be aware that this Privacy Policy does not govern all the information DialPine may process.
-Our commitment to customers and service providers is governed by a separate Data Protection Addendum.
-This Privacy Policy is also incorporated into and governed by our Terms of Use.
-Any capitalized words we use in this Privacy Policy that we haven’t defined here will have the same meaning that they’re given in our Terms of Use.

-Our commitments to employees are governed by our internal employment policies.

-In all instances we are committed to transparency with our customers, employees, and to protecting your data privacy.

 **What Information do we Collect?**

 You will be required to establish an account in order to take advantage of certain features of the DialPine Service.
 If you wish to establish an account you will be required to provide us with information (including personally identifiable information and non-personally identifiable information).
 In addition, we may obtain your personally identifiable information from you if you identify yourself to us by sending us an e-mail with questions or comments.